Culture of Croatia: Cinema

 First Croatian production company was called "Croatia" and in 1917, this company produced first Croatian feature film called Brcko in Zagreb.
 This film, as well as all other films made in Zagreb in interwar period are lost to this day.
 First film screening in Zagreb was held on 8 October 1896, when Lumiere brothers films were shown.

-From 1960's to 1990's Croatian production company Jadran Film became one of the largest film producers in Central Europe, for which it was called "Croatian Hollywood".
+From the 1960s to the 1990s, Croatian production company Jadran Film became one of the largest film producers in Central Europe, for which it was called "Croatian Hollywood".
 Some of well known international movie productions filmed in Croatia in that time were: Austerlitz, The Valley of Death, Death Train etc. However, Croatian War of Independence, and subsequent bad privatization led to company's downfall, as Croatia lost the competitive advantage it had over other socialist block countries during Cold War.
 The sixties in particular are known as a "golden age" of film in Croatia.

 In 1989/1990 and 1999/2000 One Song a Day Takes Mischief Away was proclaimed as best Croatian feature film of all time.
 However, in 2020, a 1958 movie H-8 was proclaimed as best Croatian feature film of all time.
 The same election proclaimed Oscar winning Surogat as best Croatian animated film of all time, while Od 3 do 22 was proclaimed the best Croatian documentary film of all times.
 Since 1992, Croatian society of film critics gives annual award "Okatavijan", named after Croatian film pioneer Oktavijan Miletić.

 Modern film production in Croatia is subsidized by Croatian Audiovisual Center (HAVC).
 Some of the well known film festivals held in Croatia are: Pula Film Festival, Zagreb Film Festival, Vukovar Film Festival, Motovun Film Festival, Animafest Zagreb or ZagrebDox.

 In recent years, indie cinemas of Zagreb started closing down.
 Out of 24 indie cinemas which used to operate in Zagreb, only 6 remained opened by 2018.
 First multiplex cinema in Croatia was opened in 2003 by German company CineStar.
 During summer period in Zagreb, outdoor cinema in Tuškanac forest is open.
 This cinema was originally opened back in 1954.
 After it was shut down for several decades after 1970, it was again refurbished and reopened in 2012.